 Applications may take up to 60 days to process for someone with a disability.
 How long it takes depends on whether additional information or verifications are needed to determine eligibility.
 A worker may extend the 60 days if your family needs additional time to gather and submit paperwork.

-The MA-TEFRA Application Checklist can help you understand your responsibilities during the application process, as well as the responsibilities of your county or tribal eligibility worker and the SMRT.
+The MA under the TEFRA option Application Checklist can help you understand your responsibilities during the application process, as well as the responsibilities of your county or tribal eligibility worker and the SMRT.

-When your child is enrolled in MA-TEFRA, they do not pay deductibles or copays.
+When your child is enrolled in MA under the TEFRA option, they do not pay deductibles or copays.

 Yes.

-Your child on MA-TEFRAis required to complete a renewal annually.
+Your child on MA under the TEFRA optionis required to complete a renewal annually.
 Renewal paperwork will be provided to you by the county or tribe once the renewal date approaches.
-Additionally, you must complete and return forms needed for the parental fee determination.The parental fee forms will come to you separately and may be due at a time other than the MA-TEFRA renewal.

 Yes.

-Children with disabilities who qualify for the TEFRAOption may also qualify for an HCBS waiver program.
-Children approved under an HCBS waiver program do not need to use the TEFRA Option.Refer toDisability Hub MN - Waiversto learn more about HCBS services and what is covered.
+Children with disabilities who qualify for the MA under the TEFRAoption may also qualify for an HCBS waiver program.
+Children approved under an HCBS waiver program do not need to use the MA under the TEFRA option.Refer toDisability Hub MN - Waiversto learn more about HCBS services and what is covered.

 Some children’s needs may be met through PCA services.
 Others may need to be enrolled in a HCBS waiver program to meet their health care needs.